On lower bounds for the bias-variance trade-off: General lower bounds on the variance

+Example~\ref{ex.bds_for_normal} in the supplementary material illustrates these inequalities in the case of the Gaussian distribution.
 For other distributions, one of these four divergence measures might be easier to compute and the four inequalities can lead to substantially different lower bounds.
 For instance, if the measures $P$ and $Q$ are not dominated by each other, the Kullback-Leibler and $\chi^2$-divergence are both infinite but the Hellinger distance and total variation version still produce non-trivial lower bounds.
 This justifies deriving for each divergence measure a separate inequality.
 It is also in line with the formulation of the theory on minimax lower bounds (see for instance Theorem 2.2 in \cite{tsybakov2009introduction}).

 Except for the total variation version, all derived inequalities in Lemma \ref{lem.general_lb} are generalizations of the Cram\'er-Rao lower bound.
-The Cram\'er-Rao lower bound appears by taking $P$ and $Q$ to be $P_\theta$ and $Q_{\theta+\Delta}$ and letting $\Delta$ tend to zero.
-This and the following lemma are proved in Supplement \ref{sec.proofs_gen_lower_bd}.
+The Cram\'er-Rao lower bound appears by taking $P$ and $Q$ to be $P_\theta$ and $P_{\theta+\Delta}$ and letting $\Delta$ tend to zero.
+A proof and a variation of Lemma \ref{lem.general_lb} for a family of distributions $(P_t)_{t \in [0,1]}$ (Lemma \ref{lem.lb_limit}) can be found in Supplement \ref{sec.proofs_gen_lower_bd}.